 Majithia said in just two years period, the solar power generation has been enhanced 25 times as earlier it was 9 MW and now crossed 225 MW in the state.

 The minister said 24 new projects of 229 MW capacity and 65 MW rooftop projects with an investment of Rs 2,100 crore were all set to be started soon.

 He expressed confidence that by 2017, the Punjab will touch 1,000 MW renewable power generation in state.

-- India's largest floating solar power plant commissioned in Kerala Read more
+- Delhi to get its largest Waste-to-Energy power plant in a fortnight Read more

 - Azure Power to set up solar projects atop DLF properties Read more